- Publications and resources

 The air transport pilot licence flight test

-Learn about the air transport pilot licence flight test, introduced on 1 September 2014 under part 61 of the civil aviation safety regulations.
+Learn about the air transport pilot licence flight test in effect since 1 September 2014 under Part 61 of the Civil Aviation Safety Regulations.

 - Applicants for the air transport pilot licence (ATPL) flight test.